Elk Grove, California

 Elk Grove is a city in Sacramento County, California, United States.
-Located just south of the state capital of Sacramento, it is part of the Sacramento–Arden-Arcade–Roseville Metropolitan Statistical Area.
+Located just south of the state capital of Sacramento, it is part of the Sacramento metropolitan area.
 As of the 2020 Census, the population of the city was 176,124.
-A 2021 Census estimate puts the population of the city at 178,997.
+A 2024 Census estimate puts the population of the city at 182,797.
 Elk Grove has many wineries, wine cellars, and vineyards.
 Elk Grove was the fastest-growing city in the U.S. between July 1, 2004, and July 1, 2005, and is also presently the second-largest city in Sacramento County by population.

-The City of Elk Grove became the first city in California to be incorporated in the 21st century.
 It is a general law city with a council/manager form of government.
-One of Elk Grove's largest employers is the Elk Grove Unified School District, which is the city's second largest employer.
+One of Elk Grove's largest employers is the Elk Grove Unified School District, which is the city's second-largest employer.

 History

-Spanish explorer Gabriel Moraga entered the region in 1808, naming the valley "Sacramento Valley" in honor of Sacramento, the Holy Sacrament in Spanish, giving the northerly city of Sacramento its name.
-A writer on Moraga's expedition wrote of the region:

-"Canopies of oaks and cottonwoods, many festooned with grapevines, overhung both sides of the blue current.
+The Miwoks, a Native American tribe, once inhabited the area until the Westward Expansion of the United States, in which the Miwoks were relocated to reservations.
+In 1808, Spanish explorer Gabriel Moraga entered the region, naming the valley "Sacramento Valley" in honor of Sacramento, the "Holy Sacrament" in Spanish, giving the northerly city of Sacramento its name.
+A writer on Moraga's expedition wrote of the region:Canopies of oaks and cottonwoods, many festooned with grapevines, overhung both sides of the blue current.
 Birds chattered in the trees and big fish darted through the pellucid depths.
-The air was like champagne, and (the Spaniards) drank deep of it, drank in the beauty around them."
+The air was like champagne, and (the Spaniards) drank deep of it, drank in the beauty around them.

-Elk Grove was founded in 1850 as a stage stop for travelers coming from Sacramento and the San Francisco Bay Area, when the Elk Grove Hotel and Stage Stop was opened by James Hall and the town was named after it.
-In 1868 the Western Division of the Central Pacific Railroad came through about a mile east of Elk Grove.
-At this new location another hotel was built to accommodate travelers and was named the Elk Grove Hotel.
+Elk Grove was founded in 1850 as a stage stop for travelers coming from Sacramento and the San Francisco Bay Area, when the Elk Grove Hotel and Stage Stop was opened by James Hall, and the town was named after it.
+He named the area Elk Grove because he found elk horns in nearby tree groves, and he lived in a town of the same name in the state of Missouri.
+In 1868, the Western Division of the Central Pacific Railroad came through about a mile east of Elk Grove.
+At this new location, another hotel was built to accommodate travelers and was named the Elk Grove Hotel.